 East has 13 Community Advisors (CAs) who engage residents in establishing active living and learning environments where each individual is invested in promoting the success and safety of all members of the community.
 CAs create and execute programs, address student concerns, and support the community when issues arise.

 East has one Area Coordinator (AC), a live-in full time professional staff member with an advanced degree, and one Assistant Area Coordinator (AAC), a graduate student staff member who is in pursuit of an advanced degree.
 The AC and AAC supervise the CAs, manage the residence halls, and hold regular office hours in the community office.

-Residents of East have access to coin-operated laundry machines, a number of open lounges on each floor, a large central lounge with a television and cardio room, and a community kitchen.
+Residents of East have access to laundry machines, a number of open lounges on each floor, a large central lounge with a television and cardio room, and a community kitchen.